wejhdy/morphix-soc-25/README.md

-# Morphix - Latent Editor: Real-Time StyleGAN2 Face Editing Interface
+# Latent Editor: Real-Time StyleGAN2 Face Editing Interface

 A powerful web-based interface for real-time editing of StyleGAN2-generated faces using latent space manipulation.
 This application allows you to interactively modify facial attributes like smile, age, gender, and pose while maintaining high-quality, photorealistic results.